JCUS-CMS/assignment-2-client-website-cp3402-2020-group-10/README.md

 Hello this is the third change, I updated two blogs and pictures This is the fourth change, I updated another two blogs and pictures Sixth change, I added 4 blogs for visitor to click into.
+Seventh change, I change some content and added some picture to blogs.